danielrueckert/danielrueckert.github.io/content/theses/pancreas/index.md

 ---
-title: "MSc Thesis: End-to-end survival prediction on CT images of PDAC patients"
+title: "MSc Thesis: End-to-end prediction on CT images of PDAC patients"
-date: 2021-10-05
+date: 2021-11-28
 authors: ["AlexZiller"]
-draft: true
+draft: false
 tags:
     - Deep Learning
     - Medical Imaging

 ---
 Pancreatic ductal adenocarcinoma (PDAC) is considered the fourteenth most common cancer globally, the seventh on the list of causes of cancer death in 2020, and the fourth in 2021.
 To further investigate the causes and therapy for affected patients we aim to extend our previous work.
-This project is perfect for students who like to work on applied deep learning.
+This project is ideal for students who like to work on applied deep learning.
 Tasks vary from simple hyperparameter optimisation to dedicated auxillary networks and multi-task learning.
 If you are interested kindly send us a message including your CV, transcript of records, and very briefly what you are looking for, expecting in your thesis, your talents and interests in regard to this thesis are and if applicable a short description of a project that you did.
 We are looking forward to your message.

 <br/>